TheAgentContextLab/OneContext/README.md

 # OneContext
- OneContext gives your team a ***unified context for ALL AI Agents***.
-It turns your agent's work into sharable memory so anyone can pick up from the same context.
+ OneContext is an Agent Self-Managed Context layer, it gives your team a ***unified context for ALL AI Agents***, so anyone, any agent can pick up from the same context.

  ## Quick Install
  ```npm i -g onecontext-ai```